mpi-sws-rse/ltltalk-frontend/documentation/syntaxsemantics.md

 # Specification language
 The language talks about the grid world in which there is a robot and some items of few different colors.
-Language can express a location - be it a point in the grid, a set of such points (area) or a set of areas.
-Furthermore, a location can be defined by the items it contains.
+Language can express a location - be it a point in the grid, a set of such points (area), or a set of areas (collection).
+Furthermore, a location can be obtained by filtering a set locations based on the items they contain.
 Locations can be combined using set operations - union, intersection and difference.
 Items can be filtered by their properties.
 One can limit the result of such filtering to a single (nondeterministically chosen) item.
 Robot can visit a location, pick a filtered set of items from its current position or drop a filtered set of items to its current position.
 Boolean primitives supported are whether a robot is at particular position or area; if an item is at particular position or area and if robot holds a particular item.
 Finally, there is a boolean primitive that tells whether an action is realizable.
 The language supports simple control-flow structures: if-branching, while loops, iteration over points and areas and repeating an action fixed number of times.